bimsec/owasp-mstg/Document/0x04g-Testing-Cryptography.md

 ## Cryptography Reuse (MSTG-CRYPTO-5)

-Male sure that cryptographic means are not mixed with each other: e.g. you do not sign with a public key, or try to reuse a keypair used for a signature to do encryption.
+Make sure that cryptographic means are not mixed with each other: e.g. you do not sign with a public key, or try to reuse a keypair used for a signature to do encryption.

 ## Weak Random Number Generators (MSTG-CRYPTO-6)